 Which Investment Makes Sense for You

 It is always important to invest in a fund that properly aligns with your financial goals.
-With this in mind, you want to ensure that the projected ROI, potential risk, the timeline (i.e. fund shelf life), and financial manager have the same values and goals that you do.
+With this in mind, you want to ensure that the projected ROI, potential risk, the timeline (i.e., fund shelf life), and the financial manager have the same values and goals that you do.
 In this vein, you might determine that it is better for you to invest individually, rather than partaking in a fund.

 New Investor